Punktum-dk/epp-service-specification/README.md

 - 1.6 2015-01-06
   - This revision of the specification is describing EPP service release 1.2.X
   - This release also updates the [XSD][XSD Files] specification to revision 1.3
-  - The document has with this revision been ported from a proprietary format to markdown and is being hosted on GitHub for easier maintenance and distribution, this has resultet in a lot of minor corrections and clarifications.
+  - The document has with this revision been ported from a proprietary format to markdown and is being hosted on GitHub for easier maintenance and distribution, this has resulted in a lot of minor corrections and clarifications.
   - Extended the section about this document, due to the migration to Github, so copyright is now explicitly mentioned
   - info contact command extended with validation information
   - create domain command extended with validation information for registrant